ConservationMetrics/gc-scripts-hub/f/connectors/locusmap/README.md

-# Locus Map: Import Points
+# Locus Map: Import Data

-This script imports points from a Locus Map export file into a database table.
-It reads a file containing point data, transforms the data into a structured format, and inserts it into a PostgreSQL database table.
-Additionally, it downloads any attachments associated with the points and saves them to a specified directory.
+This script imports data from a Locus Map export file into a database table.
+It reads a file containing spatial data, transforms the data into a structured format, and inserts it into a PostgreSQL database table.
+Additionally, it downloads any attachments associated with the spatial data and saves them to a specified directory.
 It then deletes the temporary files.

-Locus Map exports points as a CSV, KML, and GPX.
-If attachments are included, then the export will be as a ZIP file compressing the point file together with a directory containing the attachment files.
+Locus Map exports data as a CSV, KML, and GPX.
+If attachments are included, then the export will be as a ZIP file compressing the spatial data file together with a directory containing the attachment files.
 (It is also possible to export data as a DXF or Ov2 file, but these are not commonly used formats, so this script does not intend to support them.)

 > [!IMPORTANT]